 1. He introduced the Smart Dashcam to a veteran driver first

 To ensure all Woodford’s drivers felt okay with the dash cams, their most veteran driver tried one first.
-Bright explained to him that it was for safety.
+Bright explained to him that it was for improving fleet safety.
 He also clarified the camera only recorded events if the driver performed a hard break, hard acceleration or hard corner.

 Getting drivers on board

 Some drivers who post on various trucker’s forums worry that the company they work for will use the cameras to spy on them.
 The best way to combat that issue is to be transparent and open with your drivers, says Bright.
 Get feedback from them, so they are involved in the process.